klaasnicolaas/wordpress-docker/README.md

 [![Stargazers][stars-shield]][stars-url]
 [![Issues][issues-shield]][issues-url]

-> Oneliner about the project

 ## About

 This is a template repository for running Wordpress within a Docker environment.
+With the approach that it is easy to set up and you can run many wordpress environments on a single host.

 ## Get started